 Catherine Bach is best known for playing Daisy Duke, from 1979-1985, on The Dukes of Hazzard.
 After playing Daisy, she landed roles in several films.
-In 2012, she scored the recurring part of Anita Lawson in the hit soap opera The Young and the Restless.
-Her most recent role was in the 2016 TV movie My Best Friend.
+In 2012, she scored the recurring part of Anita Lawson in the hit soap opera The Young and the Restless, which is also her most recent role.

 47. Cheryl Ladd